zelong-zhao/SCALINN/README.md

 # SIAM Transformer

-SIAM Transformer is a python package to simulate DMFT with Machine Learning code.
+SIAM Transformer is a Python package that uses Machine Learning to simulate Dynamical Mean-Field Theory (DMFT).

 ## Installation